otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01-github-venv-python-programming-principles.md

 print(f"Average: {average}, Grade: {letterGrade}, Passed: {passed}") # Average: 86.6, Grade: B, Passed: True
 ```

-Make sure you consider edge cases such as an empty list of marks or invalid marks (e.g., negative numbers or numbers greater than 100).
+Make sure you consider edge cases such as an empty list of marks or invalid marks.
+For example, negative numbers or numbers greater than 100.

 ---

 ### Task 2

-In the `task-02.py` file, write a function called `analyseText(text)` that takes a string and returns:
+In the `task-02.py` file, write a function called `analyseText(text)` that takes a string (`text`) and returns:

 - Counts the number of words
 - Finds all email addresses using a **regular expression**